Harley Race: Illness and death

 On March 1, 2019, Race's close friend Ric Flair announced that Race was diagnosed with terminal lung cancer.
 On August 1, 2019, it was revealed by long time friend Dustin Rhodes that Race had died from lung cancer at the age of 76.
 He was buried next to his parents and one brother at Quitman Cemetery along Highway 113 in Quitman, Missouri.

 Other media

-Race participated in the 1999 NBC special, Exposed!
+Race participated in the 1998 NBC special, Exposed!
 Pro Wrestling's Greatest Secrets.
 His face was covered to conceal his identity as he broke kayfabe and discussed the inner workings of the business.

 Race's autobiography, King of the Ring: the Harley Race Story (ISBN 1-58261-818-6), was released on November 19, 2004.
 Along with Ricky Steamboat and Les Thatcher, Race is author of The Professional Wrestler's Workout and Instructional Guide.

 Race played himself as the distinguished ring announcer for a tag team match involving Mil Mascaras and El Hijo del Santo in the 2007 film Mil Mascaras vs. the Aztec Mummy.

+The career of Harley Race, became the subject of Vice TV's fifth season of the Dark Side of the Ring.